-In partnership with the National AHEC Organization, the GW Cancer Center is working with four Area Health Education Centers (AHEC) around the country to organize roundtables to integrate cancer and chronic disease prevention efforts by convening key stakeholders and strengthening relationships at the community, state or regional levels.
-The roundtables will give participants the opportunity to develop a collaborative approach to address a specific risk factor for cancer and chronic disease over a three year period.
-Participants at the roundtables may include Comprehensive Cancer Control coalitions, state and local departments of health, cancer and chronic disease programs, universities, health care providers and organizations, or other groups working toward reduction of cancer and chronic disease in the state.
+In partnership with the National AHEC Organization, the GW Cancer Center worked with four Area Health Education Centers (AHEC) around the country to organize roundtables to integrate cancer and chronic disease prevention efforts by convening key stakeholders and strengthening relationships at the community, state or regional levels.
+The roundtables gave participants the opportunity to develop a collaborative approach to address a specific risk factor for cancer and chronic disease over a three-year period.
+Participants at the roundtables included Comprehensive Cancer Control coalitions, state and local departments of health, cancer and chronic disease programs, universities, health care providers and organizations, or other groups working toward reduction of cancer and chronic disease in the state.

 - Champlain Valley AHEC (Vermont) (2015-2017)